 But nonetheless, it has raised the issue far and wide and the conversation is being had.

-Just in terms of ringing around figureheads in the industry over the last few days, it didn’t take long to realise the normally happy to chat people weren’t touching this one.
+Just in terms of ringing around figureheads over the last few days, it didn’t take long to realise the normally happy to chat people weren’t touching this one.